devanshgohil07/cat-2026-mock-tracker/USER_GUIDE.md

-# CAT 2026 — Mock Performance Tracker
+# CAT 2026 — Mock Performance Tracker · User Guide

 A formula-driven analytics workbook for tracking **CAT** mock-test performance.
 You enter raw results in **one** place; every metric, chart, and breakdown derives itself and updates automatically.